SlavaKovalev/simba-prototypes/README.md

 # SIMBA prototyping

-This repository contains prototyping ideas for SIMBA: a Bayesing platform of particle physics simulations.
+This repository contains prototyping ideas for SIMBA (Bayesian platform for particle physics simulations).
 There are several directions in which we have specific interest.

 ## Muography